-Challenge number Detail of challenge
+Challenge number Detail of challenge 1 Attendance levels for disadvantaged pupils is not high enough and persistent absence is too high.

-1 Attendance

 2 Gaps in pupil knowledge and achievement due to the disruption caused by national lockdowns and pupil isolation.

-3 Low levels of language and communication skills 4 Limited access to varied life experiences 5 Increased requirement for access to early help
+3 Children enter with low levels of language and communication skills 4 Limited access to varied life experiences and enrichment for many of our pupils outside of their educational setting.
+5 Increased requirement for access to early help continues due to children and or parents presenting with varied and often complex social, emotional and mental health concerns.